South Korea People: Different Kinds You’ll Meet

 South Korea People 5: The Couch Surfer Host

 I arrived at True’s place tired and hungry.
 Being a vegetarian in South Korea is tough!
 But straight away True took us to a Thai restaurant where I could easily find vegetarian food.
 Then over the next few evenings he cooked us some fantastic food.

 He made two female backpackers feel so welcome with his amazing dog Hita.
 We felt at home in his place and enjoyed food, great company and a few movie nights.

 So what I learned from True is the gift of giving.
 He seem to have a natural sense of what we needed and always gave it.
 Whether it was vegetarian food for me or a homely environment for myself and my friend, Izzie.
 He provided it.
 We were both so sad when we left.
 Thanks for being uber cool True!

-So these are just a handful of the amazing people we met in South Korea.
+So these are just a handful of the amazing South Korea people I’ve met.
 There are many more who deserve a mention.
-I think it is so important to meet local people, learn new things and share experiences.
+I think it is so important to meet local people, learn new things and share experiences with them.
 This is why I enjoy volunteering, hitch hiking and Couch-Surfing.

 “A simple hello